 An emissions pool is a group of importers that is formed for a maximum period of five years in order to jointly achieve the specified CO2 target.

-All importers (large-scale, small and private) may form an emissions pool if they jointly import at least 50 new cars per annum and put them into circulation in Switzerland.
+All importers (large-scale, small and private) may form an emissions pool.

 The application form for emissions pools must be submitted to the SFOE by the end of November in the year prior to the reference year.
 Applications submitted in the course of the reference year can only be considered for the following year.

 Like the EU, Switzerland introduced CO2 emission regulations for new passenger cars in 2012.
 These regulations oblige Swiss importers to reduce the level of CO2 emissions from cars registered for the first time in Switzerland to an average of 130 grams per kilometre and by the end of 2020 to an average of 95 grams per kilometre.
 All importers are required to meet a specific CO2 target for their new vehicle fleet (or in the case of small or private importers, the vehicle-specific target).
 This target is influenced by the vehicle mass.
 With effect from 1 July 2012 a penalty applies if the CO2 emissions per kilometre exceed the specified target.

 In its new CO2 Act, Switzerland undertakes a commitment to reduce its CO2 emissions by 20 percent versus the 1990 level by 2020.
 In Switzerland, road traffic is responsible for a significant proportion of CO2 emissions, and therefore the reduction potential is particularly high in the area of passenger cars.
 In Switzerland, the level of specific CO2 emissions from new cars is well above the European average.